MaartenStork/Disease_Modeling/README.md

-# DiseaseModeling
+# Disease Modeling

-This repository focuses on modeling the spread of diseases, specifically through the exploration of the SIR (Susceptible-Infected-Recovered) model.
-The aim is to provide an understanding of how infectious diseases propagate and can be managed within populations.
-Each folder includes .ipynb files used for simulations along with a formal report that delves into the findings and interpretations.
+This repository models the spread of diseases using the SIR (Susceptible-Infected-Recovered) and SEIR (Susceptible-Exposed-Infected-Recovered) models.
+It provides insights into how infectious diseases propagate and can be managed within populations.
+Each folder includes `.ipynb` simulation files and formal reports detailing the findings.

-### First Folder: Disease Modeling with SIR and SEIR Models
+## Disease Modeling with SIR and SEIR Models

-This folder centers on the application of Python to model the dynamics of infectious diseases using the SIR (Susceptible-Infected-Recovered) and SEIR (Susceptible-Exposed-Infected-Recovered) models.
-It provides an exploration into the transmission and recovery processes of diseases within a population.
-The code delves into the behavior of epidemics through simulations, presenting scenarios that help in understanding how disease parameters affect population health.
-This includes demonstrations of oscillatory behaviors and phase portraits to visualize the trajectory of disease spread under varying conditions.
+This section applies Python to simulate disease dynamics using the SIR and SEIR models.
+It explores transmission and recovery processes, showing how different disease parameters affect population health.
+Simulations include oscillatory behaviors and phase portraits to visualize disease spread under varying conditions.

-### Second Folder: (More) Advanced Topics in Epidemiological Modeling
+## Advanced Topics in Epidemiological Modeling

-This folder extends the foundational concepts of disease modeling to include more advanced and specialized topics.
-It explores stochastic processes, parameter sensitivity analysis, and the impact of various parameters on disease dynamics.
-The content covers stochastic resonance in epidemiological models, the influence of different parameters on transient dynamics, and advanced modeling techniques like network-based epidemiological models and specific vaccination strategy simulations.
-Detailed simulations and visualizations are performed to provide a deep understanding of the complex interactions that govern infectious disease spread.
+This section covers advanced topics like stochastic processes, parameter sensitivity analysis, and their impact on disease dynamics.
+It delves into stochastic resonance, transient dynamics, network-based models, and vaccination strategy simulations.
+Detailed simulations and visualizations offer a deep understanding of the complex interactions that govern infectious disease spread.

+Explore each folder for code, simulations, and detailed reports.